Hiba1471/Surgical-Complication-Risk-Prediction-Engine/README.md

 | F1 Score | 0.741 |
 | False Positive Rate | 0.113 |

-The model generalized well from validation to test data, with no major performance drop on unseen records.

 ## Key Findings

 - Random Forest and XGBoost produced stronger class separation than simpler linear models.